 My connection to art started to deepen when we began discussing movements.
 I got to discover a richer story behind names of artistes I have been hearing all my life.
 The first one we discussed was impressionism so I got to hear about Monet, Manet, Cezanne etc. Then we went on to discussed how impressionism inspired Van Gogh and how Cezanne’s work was a precursor to cubism.
 With cubism Picasso’s name came into the mix.
 Just like that I had exponentially broadened my knowledge of the art world and my interested had deepened along with it.

 I now had a very foundational knowledge of art history, not much but something to build from and I also had a mix of current artists I could explore as well.
 To think that I was able to learn all this interesting stuff at the same time as learning French was incredible and one of the things I love about the ILA French Immersion School.
-If you have an interest, even a mild one, in art doing a French language stay here is a great way to enhance it.
+If you have an interest, even a mild one, in art doing a French language stay here is a great way to enhance it and immerse in the French culture.
 The teachers are great at working the subject into the French lessons in a natural way and you are in a great city for appreciating art.
 I will delve into where you can go to discover and enjoy art here in Montpellier in another article but for now enjoy what you learn in your French classes.